kilasuelika/backtradercpp/ReadMe-template.md

 # backtradercpp -- A header-only C++ 20 back testing library

-As the name suggests, this library is partially inspired by `backtrader` of python.
-However `backtrader` constantly made me confusing so I decide to write my own library.
+As the name suggests, this library is partially inspired by `backtrader` on Python.
+In my own use, `backtrader` constantly made me confusing so I decide to write my own library.

 ## Install

 It's a header only library.
-However you need to install some dependencies.
+But you need to install some dependencies.
 On windows:
 ```
 ./vcpkg install boost:x64-windows eigen3:x64-windows fmt:x64-windows
 ```